Patrons, trustees and staff

 Mr Recardo Patrick

 Entertainer and businessman, Recardo Patrick has Paget’s disease.
 He rose to fame as lead singer with the band, Sweet Sensation.

 Mrs Joyce Cupitt’s husband had Paget’s disease.
 She served as a Trustee, for many years, before becoming an Honorary Patron in 2014.

-Administrative Assistant, Jen Woodworth, joined the Association in 2019 and is responsible for membership administration, and various communications including social media.
+Operations and Engagement Manager, Jen Woodworth, joined the Association in 2019 and is responsible for membership administration, and various communications including social media.